olivierntk/unit-testing-with-sinonjs/README.md

 Let's look at lib/authentication_service.js.
 It has a login method which internally uses the asynchronous userService.findById method. findById() takes an id as its first parameter and a function to execute once it receives the data from the userService.
 The file /test/stub/authentication_service.js shows how we can test it.

-First, we are using mocha's hooks to create a res.send spy and userService.findById stub before each tests and reset/restore the spy/stub after each tests.

-In the first test, we are testing the error case and in the second one, we are testing the scenario where the userService returns a user:

     describe('login', function () {
       var req, res, stub;